ncsu-geoforall-lab/csdms-grass-2024/README.md

   or visit [this][jhub-info] CSDMS wiki page for more information.

-Once you are in [EarthscapeHub][jhub], open a terminal and clone this repository using:
+Once you are in [EarthscapeHub][jhub-link], open a terminal and clone this repository using:

 ```
 git clone https://github.com/ncsu-geoforall-lab/csdms-grass-2024.git